 First – look at these lists of lenders

-Then look at the much longer list here: Lenders’ email addresses.
+Start by looking at the list of payday lenders here: Lenders’ email addresses.

-That page has a list of lenders who have gone out of business.
+That page has a list of lenders who are still lending and ones that have gone out of business.
 Some gave up in 2014 or 2015, when the FCA changed the rules to reduce the interest they could charge.
 And since then, other lenders have gone bust because of the cost of paying refunds to the customers they gave unaffordable loans to.

 If the lender has only recently gone bust, you may still be able to make a complaint and get a refund, but you may only get a part of the refund paid out if the administrators don’t have enough money to pay everyone.